-5. Financial implications
+7. Financial implications

-5.1 The exact financial impact on individual providers cannot be predicted at this time as this will be dependent on actual hours of funded childcare that are delivered during 2023/24.
-Financial modelling does indicate that there may be one maintained nursery school that will see a significant adverse impact from the changes proposed to the funding formula (mainly as a result of the required changes to the allocation of MNSS funding).
-Discussions have been taking place with maintained nursery schools in Walsall over last 5 years to prepare for the risk of the MNSS falling out or reducing and those schools have worked to identify potential actions that can be taken to ensure ongoing financial viability.
-The authority will therefore work with the nursery concerned to update that plan and identify relevant actions that may now need to be implemented.

-- 5.2 Current financial modelling indicates that the proposed financial arrangements set out in table 1 would be affordable within the Early Years Block funding provided within the Dedicated Schools Grant for 2023/24.
-It should be noted that, as the January 2023 census data is not yet available, prior year data has been used in the funding model to estimate affordability, however updated modelling will be undertaken once the January 2023 census data is available but it should be noted that any risk associated with this is minimal as if the January census shows a significant increase in the number of hours provided then this would attract additional funding to the authority to then pass on to providers. - 5.3 A universal base hourly rate of £4.86 per hour for 3 & 4 year olds would equate to an increase of 22 pence per hour to 2022/23 rates (passing on in full the hourly rate increase allocated to the authority within the national EYFF), and the flat base rate for disadvantaged 2 year olds of £5.51 per hour is an increase of 6 pence per hour from 2022/23 (again passing on in full the hourly rate increase allocated to the authority within the national EYFF). - 5.4 Indicative budget shares are proposed to be issued to all providers in March 2023, the local authority will utilise the January census data to calculate the initial indicative budget.
+- 7.1 The exact financial impact on individual providers cannot be predicted at this time as this will be dependent on actual hours of funded childcare that are delivered during 2023/24.
+The original financial modelling indicated that there may be one maintained nursery school that will see a significant adverse impact from the changes proposed to the funding formula (mainly as a result of the proposed changes to the allocation of MNSS funding).
+Ongoing work with nursery head teachers is therefore recommended in this report to look at other allocation methodologies.
+If the outcome of that further work does not materially change the originally modelled impact the authority will work with the nursery concerned to identify relevant actions that may now need to be implemented to ensure continued viability and provision of the places for Walsall children and families. - 7.2 Current financial modelling indicates that the proposed financial arrangements set out in table 1 would be affordable within the Early Years Block funding provided within the Dedicated Schools Grant for 2023/24.
+It should be noted that, as the January 2023 census data is not yet available, prior year data has been used in the funding model to estimate affordability, however updated modelling will be undertaken once the January 2023 census data is available but it should be noted that any risk associated with this is minimal as if the January census shows a significant increase in the number of hours provided then this would attract additional funding to the authority to then pass on to providers. - 7.3 A universal base hourly rate of £4.86 per hour for 3 & 4 year olds would equate to an increase of 22 pence per hour to 2022/23 rates (passing on in full the hourly rate increase allocated to the authority within the national EYFF), and the flat base rate for disadvantaged 2 year olds of £5.51 per hour is an increase of 6 pence per hour from 2022/23 (again passing on in full the hourly rate increase allocated to the authority within the national EYFF). - 7.4 Indicative budget shares are proposed to be issued to all providers in March 2023, the local authority will utilise the January census data to calculate the initial indicative budget.
 These will just be indicative summaries at this point, and any actual payments made to providers throughout the financial year of 2023/24 will however be made based upon actual hours delivered at settings.

-6. Legal Implications
+8. Legal implications

-6.1 The DfE has prescribed the way in which early years providers should be financed for the 2023/24 financial year.
+8.1 The DfE has prescribed the way in which early years providers should be financed for the 2023/24 financial year.
 These guidelines are set out in the Early Years Entitlement 2023 to 2024 operational guide, and can be found at the following link: